authiatr/fastlane-plugin-bitrise/README.md

 )
 ```

-To trigger a build with a specific workflow, a specific git branch, display a build message and override some environments variables execute the following command:
+To trigger a build with a specific workflow, a specific git branch, display a build message, the build author and override some environments variables execute the following command:
 ```
 bitrise(
     "app_slug": "YOUR_APP_SLUG",
     "trigger_token": "YOUR_TRIGGER_TOKEN",
     "workflow": "Beta",
+    "author": "Developer",
     "build_message": "Deploy build version 1.3.2 build number 11 to Beta test", "branch": "release/1.3.2",
     "environments": {